 disclaimer: I’m in no way affiliated or earning a commission from these companies, I am just reviewing them based on my own personal experience.~ tasha

 Join me in exploring the world of graphs!
-I absolute love creating graphs and I only wish I had enough time to make all the graphs I’ve created.
+I absolutely love creating graphs and I only wish I had enough time to make all the graphs I’ve created.
 Lately, I’ve been using graphs to create beanies (which is SO cool!).
 This MEOW! beanie was made using graphing.
+This is a FREE pattern you can find here.

 I love this technique so much I created a calculator to help you figure out how big your project will be!
 Here is the link for the C2C Blanket Size Calculator.